tardate/LittleArduinoProjects/Audio/AudioEffectsChips/HS088/Amplified/README.md

 My first test was with a simple single-stage common-emitter design (R1=6.8kΩ, R2=4.7kΩ, Rc=50Ω, Re=10Ω with 47µF bypass - designed for Icq=40mA).
 Unloaded, it achieved excellent amplification, but proved to be very poor at power transfer to the speaker.

-Adding a push-pull output stage started to produce some decent results with an 8Ω speaker.
+Adding a push-pull output stage started to produce some more decent results with an 8Ω speaker.
 The final circuit described below is an adaptation of a [design from deeptronic](https://www.deeptronic.com/electronic-circuit-design/small-audio-power-amplifier-using-3-transistors/) that was in turn inspired by a [design from Bowden's](http://www.bowdenshobbycircuits.info/page8.htm).